MicrosoftDocs/learn/learn-pr/wwl-azure/configure-role-based-access-control/includes/9-summary-resources.md

-## Summary

-Azure role-based access control (Azure RBAC) is a system that provides fine-grained access management of Azure resources.
+Azure RBAC is a system that provides fine-grained access management of Azure resources.
 Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.

 You should now be able to: